Therapy Business Or Hobby? How To Make A Living originally published May 2015, updated 1st Sept 2020

 Healers, Therapists, Coaches, are you running a therapy business or hobby?

-A big problems for so many spiritual, healing and coaching businesses.
+A big problem for so many spiritual, healing, and coaching businesses.

 No matter how much you think you are living your purpose by helping others.
-If you are running your therapy or holistic business it to make an income.
-You are a business and you still need to apply the basic principles of business.
+If you are running your therapy or holistic business to make an income.
+You are a business and you still need to apply the basic principles of running and building a business.

-Most therapists and coaches invest a lot of years of time, money and energy in training.
-As well as the years mastering the right skills and investing in their own spiritual or self development.
-But so many therapy businesses fail to invest in the right business tools, business skills, business advice and so does many of the colleges and training schools.
+Most therapists and coaches invest a lot of time, in-fact years, money, and energy in the right training.
+Then years mastering those skills and investing in their own spiritual and self-growth.
+But why do so many fail to make a profit never mind a healthy living?